Tyga-Kylie Split Update: Kylie Jenner’s Ex Arrested As She Gets Her Own Spinoff Series

 — Kris Jenner (@KrisJenner) April 10, 2017

-According to E!, the new docu-series will cover every little detail about Kylie Jenner’s private life that has become a wonder to many KUWTK followers.
+According to E!
+Online, the new docu-series will cover every little detail about Kylie Jenner’s private life that has become a wonder to many KUWTK followers.
 Speaking to the outlet, the 19-year-old mogul explained what made her decide to share her personal life with the world via a TV series.

 “These couple years have been such an incredible journey with the support of my fans.
 This show will allow me to give them a peek inside all of the exciting things I am working on as well as some personal time with friends.”

-How fortunate that this announcement was made after the Tyga-Kylie split rumor surfaced, right?
-It appears like the “ex couple” shows no signs of heartbreak at all although their luck runs on opposite directions.
+It appears that the ex-couple is showing no signs of heartbreak at all although their luck runs in opposite directions.
 While Tyga is out getting arrested for having “paper plates” in his car, Kylie gets a new show.

 Of course, the decision was not based on her personal affairs (even though the spinoff will basically revolve around it) but was all thanks to her achievements, according to E!
 Executive Vice President of Programming & Development Jeff Olde.